ropellad/LDD3-Notes/Chapter_2_Building_and_Running_Modules.md

 Unless your module is specifically marked as under a free license, it is assumed proprietary and the kernel is then "tainted."
 Don't do this.
 Nobody likes a tainted kernel.

+There is a newer license that I will be using: the Dual MIT/GPL license.
+I don't want to certify any software I write, but I want everyone else to be able to use it for free.
+It also needs the GPL license because it is derivative work of the kernel, which is under the GPLv2 license I believe.

 Other descriptive definitions:
 - MODULE_AUTHOR - stating who wrote the module
 - MODULE_DESCRIPTION - a human-readable statement of what the module does